Squadron Officer School, Air University, Maxwell AFB, AL

 User Experience (UX) Optimization for Air Force IT Systems - In coordination with the Chief Experience Officer (CXO) of the United States Air Force, students will have the opportunity to dive into a practical project of improving commonly used Air Force systems/applications.
 Students will solicit feedback and ideas from a user experience (UX) and functional perspective on what optimizations can be incorporated into improving usability.
 This applied research topic challenges students to design/develop or recommend enhancements to the CXO with guidance from Subject Matter Experts (SME) at Cyberworx and Kessel Run.

-Applicants should download and complete the application found on Canvas.
-After logging into Canvas, select AU Advanced Research Elective, scroll to the bottom of the page and click SUBMIT HERE.
+Students can find the AUAR application on Canvas.
+After logging into Canvas, click AUAR, scroll to the bottom of the page and click SUBMIT HERE.

 Applications include a 2-part prompt no longer than 700 words.
 Part A asks why you are interested in being an AU Researcher and any special skills/knowledge you possess that makes you uniquely qualified for the program(s) you are interested in.
 Part B requires you answer a specific question related to the program(s) you are interested in.

-Applications are due NLT 0730, ED-3 (Thursday, 12 March).
-Students will be informed of selection per the calendar by ED-4 (Friday, 13 March).
+Applications are due NLT 0730 CST, ED-2 (Friday, 10 July).
+Students will be informed of selection per the calendar by ED-3 (Monday, 13 July).

 125 Chennault Circle